 Special Enrollment Periods take place outside of regular enrollment periods, such as Annual Enrollment and Medicare Advantage Open Enrollment.
 Special Enrollment Periods begin and end depending on the circumstances of the special event.
 Special Enrollment Periods typically last 2-3 months from the start of the event, but this can vary depending on the type of special enrollment.
 Because of this, it’s a good idea to avoid missing your enrollment window and having to wait until the next Medicare Annual Enrollment Period.

-If you do not enroll in a new plan during your special enrollment period, you will revert back to Original Medicare (Parts A and B).
+If already have Medicare and you do not enroll in a new plan during your special enrollment period, you will revert back to Original Medicare (Parts A and B).
 You can then choose to enroll in a Medicare Advantage or Part D Prescription Drug plan during the next Annual Enrollment Period.
-It’s important to keep in mind that Original Medicare’s coverage does not include vision, dental, hearing or prescription drugs and there may be a penalty for not having prescription drug coverage.
+It’s important to keep in mind that Original Medicare’s coverage does not include vision, dental, hearing or prescription drugs and there may be a penalty for not having prescription drug coverage if you sign up later.

 1-800-991-4407 / TTY 711